What changes can be expected in how therapy support is provided?

 How are special supports planned in the centre or preschool?

-- For children with disabilities, preschool staff have a meeting called a Negotiated Education Plan (NEP).
-View more information about NEPs from the Department of Education and Children’s Services website.
+- For kids living with disability, preschool staff have a meeting called a Negotiated Education Plan (NEP).
 This involves discussing and writing down the special things that the child will need so that they can join in activities.
 Therapists are often invited to these meetings to provide ideas to the staff.

 - Once the child has settled into child care centre or preschool, therapists may visit them there regularly, but may also continue to see the child at home.

-- For some children, preschool or child care may be the first time that they require formal written health care plans (written information to guide staff in dealing with special health concerns for a child).
-Upon request, Novita therapists can provide the following care plans:
+- For some kids, preschool or child care may be the first time that they require formal written health care plans (written information to guide staff in dealing with special health concerns for a child).

 Ryan is a 4-year-old child with a physical disability who attends preschool 4 mornings each week.
 A combination of preschool and home visits are made to assist Ryan.